 Note that as an archive solution, the data will be removed from the active storage system and access to the data in future will require a request via the IT Service Desk.
 As the solution is intended for cold storage of data, recalling data can take a significant amount of time.

 Archive Costs and Funding

-Central University funding provides a default allocation for the archive requirements of projects i.e. for storage capacity to retain and make available the data associated with published research.
-The default provides for the first 1 TB of data though extra capacity is available for exceptional requirements.
-In this case, a charge will be made so funding for additional space should be directly included in the research bid.
-Click here for a guide to archive storage costs and suggested wording to include in bids
+The University funds a reasonable allocation for the archive requirements of projects i.e. for storage capacity to retain and make available the data associated with research projects.
+However, IT Services reserves the right to charge for exceptional requirements i.e. more than 20TBs.
+Funding for additional space should be directly included in the research bid.